- Finding Articles on Topics in Education

 - ERIC is the "big daddy" of education databases.
 It provides indexing and abstracts for over 1,000 journals, although the coverage may not be as timely as Education Full Text.
 ERIC does not provide full text of journal articles, although there may be links to articles through other EBSCOhost databases.
 ERIC also has numerous non-periodical documents, as explained in the section on ERIC below. •How to connect •How to use

-In the library, you may connect by clicking the "Articles Indexes & Databases" link on the library's catalog page or home page.
-The computers near the library entrance and the reference desk are set up for this.
+In the library, you may connect by clicking the "Articles Indexes & Databases" link on the library's home page. p>

 From elsewhere you may connect directly to our database page.
 If using databases from off campus, you will need your My Chemeketa user name and password.